 Memory cards are the additional accessories you have to get when you get into digital photography.
 I personally like to get as much storage capacity as I can that is economical.
 For example, the Patriot 16GB SDHC card costs around $40.
 It is a class 6 card and so far it handles everything I need.
 I have never gone out during a photo shoot and run out of memory space even if I shoot in RAW + JPG.
 (I rarely shoot videos.)

 A flash is another essential accessory for photographers.
 The popup flashes on DSLRs are useless.
-They are too small and they produce very hash lighting effect.
-Also you cannot change the flash direction of the popup flash easily without hacking some sort of reflector.
+They are too small and they produce a very harsh lighting effect.
+Also, you cannot change the flash direction of the popup flash easily without hacking some sort of reflector.
 I like a big and powerful flash like the Canon Speedlite 580EXII.
 Been using it for close to 2 years now and it produces very nice and even lighting for indoor photography.
 I highly recommend it.

 Another accessory I have is a remote shutter.
 It is handy to have for long exposure shots.
 It is easier than using the self-timer function of the camera as you have a higher chance of getting the moment with a remote shutter.
 This is also a timer controller.
 You can configure the intervals and how many shots or how many minutes you like the camera to automatically take shots for you.
 It is an essential tool for time lapse photography.